Mortgage Down Payment Loans — Buy Your Home Sooner

 A fixed APR personal loan means your monthly payment is predictable throughout the repayment term, making budgeting alongside your mortgage easier.

-Explore More Home Financing Options
+Discover More Home Financing Possibilities

-Down Payment Loan FAQs — Lakewood, CO
+Down Payment Loan Questions — Lakewood, NJ

-How much can I borrow for a down payment in Lakewood?
+What is the borrowing limit for a down payment in Lakewood?

-Down payment personal loans in our network range from $5,000 to $40,000.
-For a median Lakewood home at $490,000 with a 10% down payment, you would need $49,000 — often a combination of savings and personal loan proceeds.
+In our network, down payment personal loans vary from $5,000 to $40,000.
+For an average home price of $490,000 in Lakewood with a required 10% down payment, you would need $49,000 — which may include a mix of savings and personal loan funds.

 Most down payment personal loans require a 620 FICO score minimum.
 For larger amounts ($20,000+) at competitive rates (8-15% APR), a score of 680 or higher is typically needed.